Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 outside via www etc. as it contains sensitive data.

 ### Database
-DCSServerBot uses PostgreSQL to store all information that needs to be persisted, like players, mission information, statistics and whatnot.
-Therefor, it needs a fast database.
-Starting with SQLite back in the days, I decided to move over to PostgreSQL with version 2.0 already and never regret it.
+DCSServerBot uses PostgreSQL to store all information that needs to be persistent.
+This consists of, but is not limited
+to: players, mission information, statistics and whatnot.
+DCSServerBot needs a fast database to do this.
 Install the latest available PostgreSQL version from the above-mentioned website.

 ### DCSServerBot Installation
 Run the provided `install.cmd` script or just `run.cmd`.<br>